damienjburks/gcp-blogging-assistant/README.md

 This framework leverages:

-- **Amazon Web Services (AWS):** Utilizing various services such as Step Functions, ECR, Lambda, etc.
+- **Google Cloud Platform (GCP):** Utilizing various services such as Workflows, Cloud Functions, etc.
 - **Docker:** Containerized applications deployed to AWS for hosting and management.
 - **Terraform Cloud:** Infrastructure as Code (IaC) for deploying resources into AWS.
 - **Python 3.12:** Custom code for the YouTube Poller and the core Lambda function that interacts with ChatGPT.